codecrafters-io/build-your-own-redis/stage_descriptions/replication-07-ju6.md

-In this stage, you'll implement the third step of the replication handshake.
+In this stage, you'll add support for the `eof` capability and implement the third step of the replication handshake.

 ### The Handshake Process (Recap)